surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 Finally, the patch menu allows you to rename or delete a patch.
 Those options will only appear if you have a non-factory patch loaded in the synth.

-### Finding Patches
+### Searching Patches

-To find patches by name, simply click on the magnifier glass icon to the left of the patch name area.
+To search patches by name, simply click on the magnifier glass icon to the left of the patch name area.
 You may see Surge XT first update the patch database before being able to type in your search query.

 You can also search for patches by **author** or **category** by typing "AUTHOR=" or "CATEGORY=", followed by your search query.

+If the **Retain patch search results after loading** option is enabled in the [Workflow](#workflow) category found in the main menu, holding Ctrl while selecting your desired search result with your mouse or while pressing enter will close the search results.

 ### The Save Dialog